ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> from ansys.dpf.post import examples
     >>> solution = post.load_solution(examples.multishells_rst)

-    Get the result data
+    Get the nodal acceleration result data

     >>> acceleration = solution.misc.nodal_acceleration()

+All keyword arguments are available for miscellaneous results, except location.
+For more information, see :ref:`ref_result_keywords`.

-All **keyword arguments** are available for miscellaneous results (see :ref:`ref_result_keywords`), except location.
-Notably, some subresults may be available as keyword arguments, for example, the scalar components of acceleration:
+Some subresults might may be available as keyword arguments, such as the scalar components of nodal acceleration:

 .. code:: python